-The Long Journey of 19th Century Irish and Modern Day Latinx Immigrants in the Merrimack Valley
+The Long Journey of the People from Europe and Latin America in the Merrimack Valley

 Highlights from a workshop that took place on January 23, 2021

-Greater Lawrence is and has always been a mixture of different ethnicities and cultures, but few have come to dominate the political and social landscape of the area quite like the Irish and Latinx communities.
-In this workshop, we will examined how these communities’ journeys exemplify a larger history of structural policies of exclusion, scapegoating and prejudice, but also perseverance and change.
+Greater Lawrence is and has always been a mixture of different cultures and populations.
+In this workshop, we examined how these peoples’ journeys exemplify perseverance and change.

 The questions brought up during this workshop included:

-- How do examples of marginalized groups’ experiences in Essex County, Massachusetts illuminate how some histories have been “hidden” within our larger American story?
+- How do examples of groups’ experiences in Essex County, Massachusetts illuminate how some histories have been portrayed within our larger American story?

 - How can we help students connect with this history, keeping their voices and ideas at the forefront of our teaching?

-- How do we create a safe environment for difficult conversations about complex issues surrounding race, identity, and what it means to be “American,” especially through a local lens that will hit close to home?
+- How do we allow for meaningful discussion about complex issues and what it means to be “American”?

 While you are welcome to watch the entire workshop, as it was recorded on Zoom (except for the break out sections), here are some specific resources that may be useful for designing lesson plans.